mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 pip install gcovr
 {% endhighlight %}

 Use `-E` option to tell `easy_install` to pick up current user's environment variables such as `HTTP_PROXY` while running as super user.
+Don't bother with this option if you can run `easy_install` as a non-sudoer, e.g. when you have custom Python installation.

 Use `-x` or `--xml` to generate XML report. `gcovr` has issues with generating HTML reports, we'll have to use another tool for the job later.